puppeteer/puppeteer/docs/api.md

 #### page.waitForFunction(pageFunction[, options[, ...args]])
 - `pageFunction` <[function]|[string]> Function to be evaluated in browser context
 - `options` <[Object]> Optional waiting parameters
   - `polling` <[string]|[number]> An interval at which the `pageFunction` is executed, defaults to `raf`.
 If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
-If `polling` is a string, then it could be one of the following values:
+If `polling` is a string, then it can be one of the following values:
     - `raf` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
 This is the tightest polling mode which is suitable to observe styling changes.
     - `mutation` - to execute `pageFunction` on every DOM mutation.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 - `...args` <...[Serializable]> Arguments to pass to  `pageFunction`
 - returns: <[Promise]> Promise which resolves when the `pageFunction` returns a truthy value.

-The `waitForFunction` could be used to observe viewport size change:
+The `waitForFunction` can be used to observe viewport size change:
 ```js
 const puppeteer = require('puppeteer');